Norman Baillie-Stewart: Espionage career

+Baillie-Stewart was released from Maidstone Prison on 20 January 1937.

 German collaboration

-After his release from prison in 1937, Baillie-Stewart moved to Vienna, where he applied for Austrian citizenship.
-However, it was refused since he did not meet the residency qualification.
-In August 1937, the Austrian government, led by Kurt Schuschnigg, suspected him of being a Nazi agent and gave him three weeks to leave Austria.
-Baillie-Stewart's disenchantment with Britain was increased when the British embassy in Vienna refused to help him.
+In August 1937, eight months after his release from prison, Baillie-Stewart moved to Vienna, where he applied for Austrian citizenship; however, it was refused since he did not meet the residency qualification.
+In February 1938, the Austrian government, led by Kurt Schuschnigg, suspected him of being a Nazi agent and gave him three weeks to leave Austria.
+Officials at the British embassy in Vienna refused to help him once they learned who he was and Baillie-Stewart's disenchantment with Britain was increased.
 Rather than return to Britain he went to Bratislava, which was then in Czechoslovakia.

 Following the Anschluss, Baillie-Stewart was able to return to Austria, where he made a modest living by operating a trading company.
 He applied for naturalisation, but the application was delayed by bureaucracy at the ministry, and he did not become a German citizen until 1940.

 In July 1939, Baillie-Stewart attended a friend's party in which he happened to hear some German English-language propaganda broadcasts.
 He criticised the broadcasts and was overheard by a guest at the party who happened to work at the Austrian radio station.
 He informed his superiors of Baillie-Stewart's comments, and after a successful voice test in Berlin, Baillie-Stewart was ordered by the German Propaganda Ministry to report to the Reich Broadcasting Corporation (Reichsrundfunk) in Berlin, where he became a propaganda broadcaster in August 1939, taking over as chief broadcaster from Wolf Mittler.
 Baillie-Stewart made his first broadcast reading pro-Nazi news on the Germany Calling English-language service a week before the United Kingdom declared war on Germany.